Rig Guide - The Blow Back Rig - How to Tie the Rig, What is the Rig Suited For?

 Firstly you want to strip 4.5 - 5inches of the coating on the coated braid.
 This will give the hook end of your rig a lot more movement which in return will give you better hook-holds.
 Once you have done this, tie your loop knot for the hair section.

 For the next step, you want to tie a rig ring to your coated braid.
-Where you tie the ring on the braid will determine the length of your hair section, I personally tie mine with 1cm from the bait as if I decide I want a bigger hair section, I will just use some baitfloss.
+Where you tie the ring on the braid will determine the length of your hair section, I personally tie mine with 1inch from the bait as this suits my fising.
+I decide I want a bigger hair section, I will just use some bait floss.
+If I'm ussing a smaller bait tying a granny knot in the hair shortens it nicely!

-After this, thread on your choosen hook, before sliding the rig ring over the point of the hook.
-On my rigs, I have the rig ring just above the barb on the shank of the hook, but you can experiment and see what gets you the best hookholds.
+After this, thread on your chosen hook, before sliding the rig ring over the point of the hook.
+On my rigs, I have the rig ring just above the barb on the shank of the hook, but you can experiment and see what gets you the best hook holds.
 Once you have done this, tie your hook to the braid with the knotless knot.
 Keep the rig ring in the same position in this process.

 I prefer to use a rig ring over tubing as it offers more movement for the bait.

 The final step of this rig, with a kettle you want to steam the shrink tube on an angle so the hook is more aggressive and then steam the rig so it sits lovely and straight.
-This isn't essential but adding some putty to the end of the coating on the braid can give the hook section a bit more movement.
+Adding some putty to the end of the coating on the braid can give the hook section a bit more movement.

 This rig is also perfect for solid bags.
 Simply use a supple braid instead of a coated braid!